jdf2e/nutui-react/src/packages/radio/doc.en-US.md

 ## Customize the icon

-It is recommended that 'iconName' and 'iconActiveName' be modified together
+It is recommended that 'icon' and 'iconActive' be modified together

 :::demo